11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 Find your marriage certificate

-This may seem obvious, but being unable to present your marriage certificate can cause many headaches.
+Being unable to present your marriage certificate can cause many headaches.
 A ceremonial certificate isn’t acceptable.
-However, it can be replaced even if you can’t locate it.
+However, it can be replaced if you can’t locate it.
 Follow this link to the Queensland government’s guide to applying for a replacement: Queensland Government.

 Just note that there is a nominal fee required to receive a replacement.